firefly-cpp/NiaAML/README.rst

 NiaAML framework is easy to use and customize or expand to suit your needs.

-The NiaAML framework allows you not only to run full pipeline optimization, but also separate implemented components such as classifiers, feature selection algorithms, etc. **It supports numerical and categorical features.**
+The NiaAML framework allows you not only to run full pipeline optimization, but also separate implemented components such as classifiers, feature selection algorithms, etc. **It supports numerical and categorical features as well as missing values in datasets.**

 - **Documentation:** https://niaaml.readthedocs.io/en/latest/